Proposal Details

 Comment From: josharian

 Most of that discussion pre-dates modules.
-And the emoji voting appears to me to have been overwhelmingly in favor of their being a problem, in particular with forks.
+And the emoji voting appears to me to have been overwhelmingly in favor of there being a problem, in particular with forks.
 Ian’s comment closing it doesn’t address that issue at all.

 I’m not too particular about the mechanism…just that there be one.